Finding The Grand In The Grand Canyon

 Although it may be fun to try all these activities, the South Rim can be pretty depressing if you've brought the kids to appreciate Nature's beauty, get out and explore!
 Despite the noise, visual pollution, real pollution of the Colorado River, and the increasingly smog-clogged air, there is much to be appreciated.

 The Canyon's most luxurious housing is found in the traditional El Tovar, a ca.1905 classic National Park lodge.
 It's a stately, casual place perched on the rim in Grand Canyon Village, with a good restaurant which welcomes children.
 At the Maswik Lodge and the East or West Yavapai Lodges (West is adjacent to the Visitor's Center, about 1.5 mi/2.4 kms from the rim) you'll find moderately-priced cafeterias and a food court.

-The most popular South Rim trails include the South Kaibab Trail near Yaki Point on the East Rim Drive, Bright Angel Trail which leads down from the village into the canyon, and Hopi Point, the gathering spot for a legendary sunset view.
+One of the mhe most popular South Rim trails include the South Kaibab Trail near Yaki Point on the East Rim Drive, Bright Angel Trail which leads down from the village into the canyon, and Hopi Point, the gathering spot for a legendary sunset view.
 Donkey dung is ubiquitous (little kids love to scream "Donkey Poop!") so be prepared with boots for everyone.